Skip to content

 • Execute settlement on-chain with full transaction traceability

-• Produce immutable IPFS receipts for every settlement event
+• Produce immutable on-chain records for every settlement event, verifiable on Base Blockscout

 • Support pre-settlement address screening via compatible KYT/KYC providers